Zakariya Abarouai

-Zakariya Abarouai (born 30 March 1994) is a French–Moroccan footballer who plays for Saint-Priest.
+Zakariya Abarouai (born 30 March 1994) is a French–Moroccan footballer who plays for Championnat National 3 club Chassieu Décines.
 He plays as a striker.

 Club career

 Abarouai made his Ligue 1 debut at 4 May 2014 against Stade de Reims in a 1–0 away defeat.
 He replaced Marco Ruben after 65 minutes at the Stade Auguste Delaune in Reims.

+Personal life

+Abarouai holds both French and Moroccan nationalities.